rbms-bsc/DCRMR/_pages/PPDM/Name-of-publisher.md

 ## 4.203.4 Names of publishers containing grammatically inseparable place names or dates

-<a name="4.203.4.1">4.203.4.1</a> If the [Publication statement](/DCRMR/ppdm/Publication-statement/) contains grammatically inseparable statements relating to [Place of publication](/DCRMR/ppdm/Place-of-publication/) or [Date of publication](/DCRMR/ppdm/Date-of-publication/) transcribe the information as part of the [Name of publisher](/DCRMR/ppdm/Name-of-publisher/) element.
+<a name="4.203.4.1">4.203.4.1</a> If the [Publication statement](/DCRMR/ppdm/Publication-statement/) contains grammatically inseparable statements relating to [Place of publication](/DCRMR/ppdm/Place-of-publication/) or [Date of publication](/DCRMR/ppdm/Date-of-publication/), transcribe the information as part of the name of publisher element.
 Supply the [Place of publication](/DCRMR/ppdm/Place-of-publication/) or [Date of publication](/DCRMR/ppdm/Date-of-publication/) in square brackets in the appropriate element.

 >Example:
 >Publication statement: <CITE>Verlag der Vereins-Buchhandlung in Berlin</CITE>